hardik817/LexIQ/README.md

 - **Cohere Rerank** to prioritize the most relevant results.
 - **Claude AI** to generate smart tags (like `implied warranty`, `due process`, `Article 11 ECHR`).
 - Clean, responsive chatbot UI with suggested legal questions.

 ---

+## 📚 About the LexGLUE Dataset

+[LexGLUE (Legal General Language Understanding Evaluation)](https://huggingface.co/datasets/coastalcph/lex_glue) is a benchmark dataset designed for evaluating legal NLP models.
+It includes legal case data from the European Court of Human Rights and other legal bodies.

+### LexGLUE tasks used:

+- **CaseHOLD**: Predicts the correct legal holding among multiple choices.
+- **EUR-Lex**: Multi-label classification for EU legislative documents.
+- **LEDGAR**: Clause classification in commercial legal contracts.

+Your chatbot is trained on **CaseHOLD**, making it ideal for reasoning over precedents, holdings, and statutory interpretation.

+---